MihaiCulbida/Password-generator/README.md

 # Password-generaror
-Create a password with a certain number of characters (4 to 50)
+Create a random password with a certain number of characters (4 to 50)